-Please be aware that if you are planning on enrolling in Jour 617 (fulfills second semester capstone requirement) you must complete an internship proposal prior to enrolling.
-The other prerequisite is one semester of Jour 609.
+Please be aware that if you are planning on enrolling in Jour 617 you must complete an internship proposal prior to enrolling if it is not a certified internship.

 1. SFBay.CA - Sports Writer/Photographer/Data Producer/Paid/Local

 2. Hoodline - Neighborhood News/Online/Local